bloodgroup-cplusplus/bloodgroup-cplusplus/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on  web development , app development and machine learning
+- 🔭 I’m currently working on machine learning and backend development
-- 🌱 I’m currently learning  python, react, go , svelte
+- 🌱 I’m currently learning   react, go
 - 👯 I’m looking to collaborate on  web projects
 - 🤔 I’m looking for help with machine learning